-Quantum computing provides a solution to this by iterating over all these algorithms at once, and thus, finding the most efficient way to carry out a process the first time.
-Evans said a quantum mouse would explore all the paths at once and can find the cheese in the quickest way possible once asked to look.
-"You do not need all the energy, but you can get all the speed.
+Quantum computing provides a different option.
+Evans said a quantum mouse in this analogy could explore all the paths at once and find the cheese in the quickest way possible once asked to look.
+"You do not need all the energy, but you can get all the speed [of a traditional computer.]
 That is the promise."

 How does it work?
-Dr. Evans shared that quantum computing is based on the idea that at a quantum level, there is the possibility for an in-between state to exist between supposedly binary options.
-"The key to quantum computing is you have this one and zero option, but little (quantum) objects can actually be between one and zero.
-They can be like a combination of the two, and you do not have to figure out whether it is one or zero until you look at it."
+Dr. Evans shared that quantum computing is based on the idea that at a quantum level, there is the possibility for any number of states to exist between supposedly binary options.
+"The key to quantum computing is you have a one and zero option in classical computers, but little (quantum) objects can actually be a combination of the one and zero, and you do not have to figure out which until you look at it."